Kage-forge/KageMux/README.md

 ## 📜 License & Usage

-KageMux is proprietary freeware created by Michael Garcia.
+KageMux is proprietary freeware.
 You are free to download, use, and share the compiled Windows executable for personal or commercial media encoding workflows.

 However, the core Python engine remains closed-source.
 Reverse engineering, decompiling, or repackaging the binary for unauthorized commercial distribution is strictly prohibited.